omeaman2/Project_RTOS/README.md

  - [] Check KissFFT licensing and with regard to copying of code.

-All information from last school year.
+All information from last school year
+---

 > Arbitrary information
 Projectkaders RTES